Ildaron/Consciousness-Is-Measurable/README.md

 Why it relates to consciousness
 - What proxy it measures
 - Known limitations
-- My plan to create the next format
+- Our task to create the next format

 consciousness/
 ├── datasets/